Bachelor’s Degrees in Teaching Assistants

 Waldorf University tops the list of the most popular school in the U.S. for teaching assistants majors who are seeking their bachelor's degree.
 The average in-state tuition for full-time undergraduates is $21,196 per year, while in-state graduate students, on average, pay $4,680 per year.

-The teaching assistants program at Waldorf University awarded 3 bachelor's degree during the 2018-2019 school year.
+During the 2018-2019 academic year, 3 people received their bachelor's degree in teaching assistants from Waldorf.
 Around 33% of these students were from an underrepresented racial-ethnic group, and 100% were women.

-Below are some popular majors that are similar to teaching assistants that offer bachelor’s degree.
+Below are some popular majors that are similar to teaching assistants that offer bachelor’s degrees.